fredilarsen/OrigoSmokeDetector/README.md

 It contains a few gateways for different protocols, most notably MQTT, but can also be used as a simple library so you can make yur own program to interface with other systems.

+UPDATE: Thanks to @Swiftwork the Origo smoke detector support has now been added to ESPHome.

 ## How

 The gateway will pick up the radio transmissions from the smoke detectors, extract the device ID, and send a notification to other systems.